-The Approved Laboratory shall ensure that Staff who supervise or carry out PAS 100 or PAS 110 tests are to;
+The Approved Laboratory shall ensure that Staff who supervise or carry out PAS 100 or PAS 110 tests are;

-- I. understand the context, meaning and consequences of interim and final test results; and - II. apply the relevant control measures for each test and understand the output from such measures, such as results of quality control samples and interpreting quality control charts, in order to identify errors during the test and prevent the reporting of incorrect results to Producers.
+- I. provided with inhouse training and/or resources about the scheme(s) to understand the context, meaning and consequences of interim and final test results; and - II. to apply the relevant control measures for each test and understand the output from such measures, such as results of quality control samples and interpreting quality control charts, in order to identify errors during the test and prevent the reporting of incorrect results to Producers.

-The Approved Laboratory shall ensure that Staff participate in specialist webinars provided by REAL (e.g., PC&S analyst webinars).
+The Approved Laboratory shall encourage Staff to participate in specialist webinars provided by REAL (e.g., PC&S analyst webinars).